 Located in Corolla, the Currituck Beach Lighthouse still functions as an active lighthouse.
 The light can be seen for 18 nautical miles and rotates every 20 seconds.
 Known for its red brick exterior, the lighthouse was never painted to ensure that captains could see the structure at sea.
 Over the past couple of decades, restoration has occurred.
 The grounds are open year-round, while the lighthouse is open seasonally.

 The oldest North Carolina lighthouse in operation and the second oldest in the United States, the Ocracoke Light serves an important role.
 It’s a popular destination and remains a landmark attraction in the Ocracoke Village.
 Enjoy a walking or biking tour around the lighthouse as it is not open for visitors to go inside.
 It’s well worth the visit!

 Roanoke Marshes Lighthouse

 Located in downtown Manteo, the Roanoke Marshes Lighthouse is located 40 yards from the Roanoke Sound.
 It maintains the classic charm of the Outer Banks that visitors can enjoy while walking on the boardwalk.
 Although the lighthouse is only 10 years old, its design is a combination of several lighthouses in the area.

 Unwind in A Shoreline OBX Vacation Home

 After you visit one (or all) of the best lighthouses on the OBX, head back to your Outer Banks vacation rental.
 Our rental company offers a diverse selection of properties for you and your family to enjoy.
-From oceanfront homes to pet-friendly rentals, explore our over 1500 rentals and reserve the ideal one for your trip.
+From oceanfront homes to pet-friendly rentals, explore our rentals and reserve the ideal one for your trip.
 If you’re planning a surprise getaway, ask about our last-minute specials.
 We can’t wait to host you and your family this year!